AVC-CS/CS1Q61-Q2/README.md

 ## Open the "q2.cpp"

-> Complete the following functions to do the following works:
+Complete the following functions to do the following works:

-The program generates three random numbers and then find the min number among these values.
+The program will take three user numbers and then finds the min number among these values.
 We need to develop three functions as follows:

-1. get three random numbers
+1. get three user numbers

-void gerRandnum(int &n1, int &n2, int &n3);
+void getInput(int &n1, int &n2, int &n3);
-// In this function, generate three random numbers and assign the values to the parameter n1, n2, and n3
+// In this function, ask the user three values and assign them to the parameter n1, n2, and n3

 2. find the minimum number and return to the main function.